The Nelson Tenths / Native Tenths Agreement /Y7-10)

 Students explore critical thinking skills and emotional responses throughout the course of the retelling.

-Students are actively involved with story-prompts and questions, designed to divulge the discrepances in this agreement.
+Students are involved in answering critical-thinking questions, designed to divulge the discrepances in this agreement.

 Links:- Aotearoa NZ Histories, Critical Thinking Skills